Renminbi: History

 The renminbi was introduced by the People's Bank of China in December 1948, about a year before the establishment of the People's Republic of China.
 It was issued only in paper form at first, and replaced the various currencies circulating in the areas controlled by the Communists.
 One of the first tasks of the new government was to end the hyperinflation that had plagued China in the final years of the Kuomintang (KMT) era.
 That achieved, a revaluation occurred in 1955 at the rate of 1 new yuan = 10,000 old yuan.

+In 2019, the People's Bank of China released an updated edition of the fifth series of renminbi banknotes and coins.
+The update included new versions of the ¥50, ¥20, ¥10, and ¥1 banknotes, as well as the ¥1, ¥0.5, and ¥0.1 coins.
+These featured improved security features, enhanced printing quality, and brighter coloration to combat counterfeiting and improve recognizability.
+Notably, the ¥100 banknote from the 2015 issue remained unchanged in this release.

 As the Chinese Communist Party took control of ever larger territories in the latter part of the Chinese Civil War, its People's Bank of China began to issue a unified currency in 1948 for use in Communist-controlled territories.
 Also denominated in yuan, this currency was identified by different names, including "People's Bank of China banknotes" (中國人民銀行鈔票 (中国人民银行钞票); from November 1948), "New Currency" (新幣 (新币); from December 1948), "People's Bank of China notes" (中國人民銀行券 (中国人民银行券); from January 1949), "People's Notes" (人民券, as an abbreviation of the last name), and finally "People's Currency", or "renminbi", from June 1949.

+In the early 2020s, China launched the digital renminbi, also known as the digital yuan or e-CNY, a central bank digital currency (CBDC) developed by the People's Bank of China.
+Pilot programs began in 2020 in cities such as Shenzhen, Suzhou, and Chengdu.
+By 2023, e-CNY had been integrated into a wide range of applications, including public transportation, government subsidies, retail payments, and cross-border trials.
+The digital yuan is intended to enhance payment system resilience, offer an alternative to private payment platforms like Alipay and WeChat Pay, and support financial inclusion.

-Era of the planned economy
+Era of the command economy

 From 1949 until the late 1970s, the state fixed China's exchange rate at a highly overvalued level as part of the country's import-substitution strategy.
 During this time frame, the focus of the state's central planning was to accelerate industrial development and reduce China's dependence on imported manufactured goods.
-The overvaluation allowed the government to provide imported machinery and equipment to priority industries at a relatively lower domestic currency cost than otherwise would have been possible.
+The overvaluation allowed the government to provide imported machinery and equipment to priority industries at a lower domestic currency cost than otherwise would have been possible.